 The Inn does no advertising.
 Most who come to celebrate an anniversary, birthday, or whatever, feel they have escaped the pressures of the “real world.”
 Business and travel guests claim they feel “at home.”

-As Innkeepers, we know we live in paradise.
+As an Innkeeper, I know I live in paradise.

 A little barn just behind the main house has been renovated and made into elegantly rustic suites called “The Granary” and “The Loft.”
 Both suites continually receive favorable reviews; one has the distinction of being on the prestigious list of accommodations “to beg for” in all the National Parks.